Magic Cloud (defunct)

 The eVTOL passenger hoverbike prototype has a cruise speed of 44 mph (71 km/h), a flight time of 30 minutes and can fly has high as 9,843 feet (3,000 meters).
 However, the hoverbike would typically be used for low altitude flight.
 The aircraft has a maximum payload weight of 220 lbs (100 kg) and a maximum takeoff weight of 564 lb (256 kg) and uses lithium-ion batteries for its power source.

 He tested the flying bike remotely 1,559 times before flying it himself.
 On July 23, 2018 on the 1,560 flight test, Zhao flew the hoverbike successfully in Tangxia Town, Dongguan City, China (south of Guangdong Province).

-Early estimates of the price of the production model are in the range of $5,500.00 and $7,200.00 USD; however, the goal was to start serial production in 2019 but there is no word that this has taken place.
-Zhao believes the crewed hoverbike can be an effective solution to ease traffic congestion, as well as for use by fire departments and the police.
+Early estimates of the price of the production model are in the range of $5,500.00 and $7,200.00 USD and the goal was to start serial production in 2019 but there is no word if production ever took place.
+Deli believes the crewed hoverbike can be an effective solution to ease traffic congestion, as well as for use by fire departments and the police.

 - Piloting: 1 person

 - Flight time: 30 minutes